AZTool-Labs/Aztec.dart/README.md

 ## Overview

-Aztec.dart is a Flutter Package that provides a comprehensive toolkit for integrating zero-knowledge proofs using Noir and interacting with the Aztec Network.
-It enables developers to build privacy-preserving applications with features like private transactions, zero-knowledge smart contracts, and secure cross-chain operations.
+Aztec.dart is a Flutter Package that provides a toolkit for integrating zero-knowledge proofs using Noir and interacting with the Aztec Network.
+This enables developers to build privacy applications with features like private transactions, zero-knowledge smart contracts, and secure cross-chain operations.

 ## Features